Bubble Fatigue Cited as Mental Challenge During NHL Playoffs

 “It’s not your typical playoffs.
 It’s not, where, OK, you play, you jump in your car and you go home or whatever.
 It’s none of that.
 It’s play, go back to your room,” Bowness said, beginning to laugh.
 “This isn’t as easy as you think it is.”

-Bowness emphasized he wasn’t complaining, but simply noting the challenges that come with the NHL’s most unique of playoffs, which haven’t yet reached the halfway mark in a bid to award the Stanley Cup by early October — or sooner.
+Bowness emphasized he wasn’t complaining, but simply noting the challenges that come with the NHL’s most unusual playoffs, which haven’t yet reached the halfway mark in a bid to award the Stanley Cup by early October — or sooner.

 “Listen,” he said.
 “Until you live in this, you have no idea what we’re doing, what we’re going through.”